Your trusted partner in cosmetic care abroad

 • Asymmetry between arms in scar position or contour

-• Temporary numbness or altered sensation along the inner arm
+• Numbness or altered sensation along the inner arm, which is usually temporary but can persist1,2

 • Lymphoedema if lymph nodes near the armpit are affected (rare)